 Mission informs Malaysia about migrant issues

-May 25, 2018-The Nepali embassy in Malaysia has informed Malaysian authorities about Nepal’s call for scrapping all additional fees levied on Nepali workers.
+The Nepali embassy in Malaysia has informed Malaysian authorities about Nepal’s call for scrapping all additional fees levied on Nepali workers.

 The government on May 17 decided to scrap all the fees that Nepali migrants were charged under various headings before departure under a unilateral policy of the Malaysian government.

 After the decision, the government launched a crackdown on various institutions collecting extra fees from migrant workers against Nepal’s policy.
 The situation has temporarily affected departures for Malaysia.